 - Constructed a temporary access track to the site

-The first phase of the work will involve constructing a temporary access track to the site.
-The reservoir will then be lowered by approximately 2.4m, taking it back to the natural lake level.
-This will be done using a system of syphons to remove the water.
+- The reservoir was then lowered by approximately 2.4m, taking it back to the natural lake level.
+This was done using a system of syphons and pumps to remove the water

-The concrete dam structure will then be dismantled and removed off site.
-Silt from the reservoir will be placed in specialist silt tubes to drain safely.
-Remediation works around the shoreline and downstream watercourse will complete the works, with natural coir seeded matting placed around the margins.
+- Remediation works around the shoreline and downstream watercourse to complete the works, with natural coir matting placed around the margins.

 Protection of the environment has always been at the forefront of this project.

-We have worked closely with Natural Resources Wales (NRW) and specialist environmental consultants Ricardo throughout this scheme.
-Detailed ecological surveys, assessments and mitigations have been made to ensure the work does not cause a negative impact to the environment.
+We worked closely with Natural Resources Wales (NRW) and specialist environmental consultants throughout this scheme.
+Detailed ecological surveys, assessments and mitigations were made to ensure the work does not cause a negative impact to the environment.